samalaksa/Alaksa_A1/_src/index.md

 ---
 layout: layout.njk
 ---
-# This is my 11ty site.
+# Samantha Alaksa's Mini Portfolio

 This is a paragraph, duhhh